crowdsourcing-class/crowdsourcing-class.github.io/syllabus.md

 - Uses of crowdsourcing to reduce cost of ML, cost of expert annotations
 - Uses of ML to reduce cost of crowdsourcing, EM algorithms for qualtiy estimation
 ####Reading
+	- "The Wisdom of Crowds" Chapter 6 - Society Does Exist
 	- "The Wisdom of Crowds" Chapter 7 - Traffic
-	- "The Wisdom of Crowds" Chapter 8 - Science
 	- [Maximum Likelihood Estimation of Observer Error-rates using the EM Algorithm](readings/downloads/ml/EM.pdf), the theory which is implemented by [Project Troia](http://project-troia.com/), which you will use in your assignment.
 This paper is math-heavy, but you all are a smart lot.
 [Believe in yourself.](http://virginiachepete.com/wp-content/uploads/2013/06/hey-you-can-do-it.jpg)
 	- [CrowdFlow: Integrating Machine Learning with Mechanical Turk for Speed-Cost-Quality Flexibility](readings/downloads/ml/QuinnEtAl.pdf), describes a framework for using both computers and humans to label data